 Whether you’re considering filing an injury claim or your claim is ongoing, you may be wondering what comes next.
-We put together this handy list of steps to a Personal Injury claim with Litco Law so you can know more about the process and what to expect.
+We put together this handy list of steps for a personal injury claim so you can know more about the process and what to expect.

 Step 1: Initial Consultation